chris-kremer/chris-kremer.github.io/_posts/2024-04-15-On-the-Generalizability-of-Lab-Experiments.markdown

 subscribe to the policy view, while most experimentalists hold the scientific view.

-## 2. Field experiments suffer from the same flaws in generalizability {#field-experiments-suffer-from-the-same-flaws-in-generalizability .unnumbered}
+## 2. Field experiments suffer from the same flaws in generalizability

 YCamerer's second main argument asserts that factors that might limit the generalizability of lab experiments to the field also create